fran-jag/ODEs_cofactor_binding/README.md

 ## Code

 The project consists of several Python files for each condition studied.
+The kinetic approximation and ODEs derivation can be found in /plots/ODEs_S7 and ODEs_S9, as stated in the supplementary figures of the publication.
 One master script with the corresponding ODEs is found under /models/hcr.py

 ## Dataset